STAT 5372 -- Nonparametric Statistics -- Fall 2025

 Policies

-- Required Texas Tech Policies can be found here.
+- Required/Recommended Texas Tech Policies can be found on the

 - Electronic Devices in Tests.
 In the spirit of keeping costs down, I will permit the usage of apps on smart devices (phones, tablets, laptops, etc.), but any kind of communication or accessing of the web via these devices is forbidden.